awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 AWS IoT Greengrass core instances are configured through AWS IoT Greengrass APIs that create and update AWS IoT Greengrass group definitions stored in the cloud\.

-### AWS IoT Greengrass Core Versions<a name="ggc-versions"></a>
+### AWS IoT Greengrass Core software versions<a name="ggc-versions"></a>

 AWS IoT Greengrass provides several options for installing the AWS IoT Greengrass Core software, including tar\.gz download files, a quick start script, and `apt` installations on supported Debian platforms\.
-For more information, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.
+For more information, see [Install the AWS IoT Greengrass Core software](install-ggc.md)\.

 The following tabs describe what's new and changed in AWS IoT Greengrass Core software versions\.

 ------
 #### [ GGC v1\.10 ]<a name="ggc-v1.10-tab"></a>

-1\.10\.1 \- Current version
+1\.10\.2 \- Current version
+Bug fixes and improvements:
++ A new `mqttOperationTimeout` property in [config\.json](gg-core.md#config-json) allows you to set the timeout for publish, subscribe, and unsubscribe operations in MQTT connections with AWS IoT Core\.
++ General performance improvements and bug fixes\.

+1\.10\.1
 Bug fixes and improvements:
 + <a name="bug-fix-v1101-stream-mgr"></a>[Stream manager](stream-manager.md) is more resilient to file data corruption\.
 + <a name="bug-fix-v1101-sysfs"></a>Fixed an issue that causes a sysfs mount failure on devices using Linux kernel 5\.1 and later\.